Choose from general touring skis designed for track skiing or metal-edge skis made for skiing out-of-track or on steeper terrain.

 Traditionally, pole length has been “up to your armpits.”
 Today, in-track poles can be slightly longer and off-track poles slightly shorter.
 Other distinctions:

-REI offers a number of preset cross-country ski packages of skis, boots, bindings and poles.
-These packages are designed to match various skiing abilities and offer package savings.
-Prices range from about $250 for a basic set for touring to about $600 for a metal-edge touring package.
+REI seasonally offers a number of preset cross-country ski packages of skis, boots, bindings and poles at a 10% discount.
+These packages are designed to match various skiing abilities.
+Prices range from around $300 for a basic touring set to about $600 for a skate skiing package.

 By Geoff Irons